smokentar/tf_s3_dynamo_remote_state/README.md

 5. Inspect changes with `trerraform plan`
 6. Apply changes with `terraform apply --auto-approve`

-These steps will create the S3 bucket and DynamoDB table required in order to migrate the locally stored state located in `.terraform.tfstate`
+These steps will create the S3 bucket and DynamoDB table required in order to migrate the locally stored state in `.terraform.tfstate`

 ### Migrate the local state